Cloudzero/cloudzero-charts/charts/cloudzero-agent/docs/deploy-validation.md

 4. It must be able to communicate with the Cloudzero API to send metrics.
 5. It must be configured to collect the correct metrics and labels to the Cloudzero API.

 Based on these 5 requirements, the checks have been designed to help identify problems quickly during a new deployment.
-Using the tool, and log output, it should be possible to confirm this information with Cloudzero support.
+Using the tool, and log output, it should be possible to confirm this information.
+If all else fails, reach out to support@cloudzero.com and provide the output, along with the output of `kubectl -n <namespace> describe all` for the deployment.